thsconline/cli/README.md

 Examples
   > FILTER value of James Ruse, wil grab all James Ruse papers on a page

-  > FILTER value of 2019, wil grab all 2019 on a page
+  > FILTER value of 2019, wil grab all 2019 papers on a page

 * _filepath_ - output folder path.